amplication/docs/docs/plugins/plugin-events/createserverdockercompose.md

 The default content of the file as a string.
 If needed, the value can be parsed as an object using a YAML utility.

 In most cases, there is no need to manipulate the property directly.
-Instead, use the `updatePropeties` param.
+Instead, use the `updateProperties` param.

 ### updateProperties